 Back to the clamps.
 Through googling I found that they also use standardized clothes pegs on the earlobe for this pressure pain threshold test.
 Does testing clamps on the earlobe sound as familiar to you as for me?
 All right.
 So their test clothes peg did have an clamping force of 10 N and an area of 100 mm², hence a pressure of 0.1 MPa on the tissue of the earlobe.
 In our circles clothes pegs are not known for their excruciating pain.
 So, how about other clamps?
 REAL clamps used in BDSM.

 Huh, I have untended this blog for a long time.
 An update is more than due now.
 Today I couldn’t resist and had to handcraft something kinky.
 There was one very special clamp I desperately tried to get my hands on for years.
 The so called “Grid Ceiling Clamp” from Home Depot.
 From outside the US it is virtually not possible to get.
 Or just insane expensive.
 But destiny brought me to the most remote Home Depot of this world: Honolulu.
-Well and sky-diving over Oahu, too ;-) But this is an other story to be told by a good cocktail.
+Well and sky-diving over Oahu, too 😉 But this is an other story to be told with a good cocktail.

 However, these special clamps are very popular in the kink scene.
 Quite server and perfect to be modified.
 The credits for this modification into bipolar electric clamps go to wiredpussy.com though.